 In the previous lesson, we learned how to ask simple YES/NO questions and their punctuation.
 They are very important, but sometimes we will need more than a “SI” or a “NO”.
 In this lesson, we will introduce the most common ways for asking questions in Spanish.
 We will study several examples using Spanish question words to get specific information such as occupations, age, feelings and more.
 Comencemos…

-Vocabulary Introduction: A list of Spanish question words
+Vocabulary Introduction: A list of Spanish Question Words

 How to form questions in Spanish

-Spanish question word + Subject (optional) + conjugated verb + content of our question
+Spanish question word + conjugated verb + Subject (optional) + content of our question

 Punctuation in Spanish questions

 Notice that all Spanish questions beginning with the equivalent Wh- words in Spanish need tilde over one of the vowels, just like “Qué” or “Cómo”.
-When they are not written with tilde, then they will be considered a part of the statement instead, e.g. “Tengo que limpiar” (I have to clean) and “Recuerda que hoy es mi cumpleaños” (Remember that today is my birthday).
+When they are not written with tilde, then they will be considered a part of the sentence instead, e.g. “Tengo que limpiar” (I have to clean) and “Recuerda que hoy es mi cumpleaños” (Remember that today is my birthday).

 ¿Qué haces? / ¿En qué trabajas? – Soy doctor

 ¿Dónde lo encontraste? – Lo encontré en la sala